-The main activity in the Serengeti National Park is daytime game driving.
+The main activity in the Serengeti is daytime game driving.
 No night safaris are permitted inside the National Park, but there are a number of lodges in the reserves adjacent to the Serengeti where night driving is available.
-Most notable are Singita's Grumeti Reserves, ion which Sasakwa
+Most notable are Singita's Grumeti Reserves, in which Sasakwa

 , Faru Faru

 all offer night drives, as well as Klein's Camp